FX forward returns #

 )

 Cross-sectional correlations across forward returns have been mostly positive.
-This should be expected since the U.S dollar is the common benchmark for most currencies and many EM currencies have been positively correlated with global risk returns.
-Two notable “negative correlators” have been CHF and JPY, both of which have historically posted negative correlations with directional market returns.
+This should be expected since the U.S dollar is the common benchmark for most currencies and many EM currencies have been positively correlated with global equity and credit returns.
+Two notable “negative correlators” have been CHF and JPY, both of which have historically served as funding currencies for positions in global and EM currencies.

 xcatx = "FXXR_NSA"